 Where to stay

 If you want to camp inside Yosemite National Park, reserve a camping spot months in advance.

-Outside of Yosemite in Stanislaus National Park you will find many campsites that are just as good if not better than the campsites in Yosemite.
+Outside of Yosemite in Stanislaus National Park, you will find many campsites that are just as good if not better than the campsites in Yosemite.

 We stayed at Lumsden the first night.
-This is a free campsite however the drive to it is dangerous with a one-way gravel road on the side of a 600ft cliff.
+This is a free campsite however the drive is dangerous with a one-way gravel road on the side of a 600ft cliff.
 This deters a lot of people so if you have a good car, aren’t afraid of heights and want to avoid the crowd, camp here.